Families sue helicopter firm in Kobe Bryant crash | Malay Mail

 The other victims included another of Gianna’s basketball teammates, Payton Chester, and Payton’s mother Sarah.

-The death of Bryant — a five-time NBA champion for the LA Lakers and double Olympic gold medallist — shocked players and fans around the world. — AFP
+The death of Bryant — a five-time NBA champion for the LA Lakers and double Olympic gold medalist — shocked players and fans around the world. — AFP